-Robert Lang (Canada), is founder and president of Toronto-based Kensington Communications, a television production company with an established international reputation for documentary specials and innovative series.
+Robert Lang is the founder and president of the Toronto-based Kensington Communications, a television production company with an established international reputation for documentary specials and innovative series.
 He is a founding member of the Canadian Independent Film Caucus, and an honorary board member for Maison Emmanuel, a community north of Montreal for young people with mental and physical disabilities.

-Harriette Draper is an artist, Producer and filmmaker.
-The Grand Adventure of Aix-en-Provence", a film series on the genesis of the Opera festival at Aix-en-Provence is one among the many films she has made.
-She filmed, edited and produced "Take It Back, The Movement for Democracy and Howard Dean".
-She joins the real news board hoping to grow it into greater visibility in the future.
+Harriette Draper is an artist, producer, and filmmaker.
+The Grand Adventure of Aix-en-Provence, a film series on the genesis of the Opera festival at Aix-en-Provence, is one among the many films she has made.
+She filmed, edited, and produced Take It Back: The Movement for Democracy and Howard Dean.

 T.M.
 Scruggs is an ethnomusicologist whose geographical specialty is Latin America and the Caribbean.
 He taught at the University of Iowa from 1994 to 2009, as well as universities in Nicaragua and Venezuela.
 He now lives in Berkeley, North California.